zio/zio/docs/datatypes/concurrency/hub.md

 The `broadcast` operator generates the specified number of new streams and broadcasts each value from the original stream to each of the new streams.
 The `broadcastDynamic` operator returns a new `ZIO` value that you can use to dynamically subscribe and unsubscribe to receive values broadcast from the original stream.

-You don't have to do anything with `ZHub` to take advantage of these operators other than enjoy their optimized implementation in terms of `ZHub`.
+You don't have to do anything with `Hub` to take advantage of these operators other than enjoy their optimized implementation in terms of `Hub`.

 With `broadcast` and other `ZStream` operators that model distributing values to different streams and combining values from different streams it is straightforward to build complex data flow graphs, all while being as performant as possible.